Tofu with Peanut Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-A nutty sauce is the perfect pairing for crispy pan seared tofu (vegan!).
+A nutty sauce is the perfect pairing for crispy pan-seared tofu.
+It's an easy vegan recipe!

-This nutty peanut sauce is an amazing companion to pan crisped tofu.
+A nutty peanut sauce is an amazing companion to pan-crisped tofu.
 You can also use it with simple tofu prepared in other ways, like baked or broiled.
-Lots of us are often wondering about tofu….“what goes with tofu?”, “what can I do to make tofu more interesting?” and “what’s an easy recipe to make with tofu?”
+Lots of us are often wondering about tofu…“What goes with tofu?”
+“What can I do to make tofu more interesting?” and “What’s an easy recipe to make with tofu?”
 Well, this is the answer, and you may well have all of the ingredients for the peanut sauce in your pantry!

 How to Use Peanut Sauce